OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 Our vision for Spaces is that they should be collections of related things, so the need for sharing should be minimal.
 We thought about which things are likely to need sharing, and think they'll be things like:

+- Users (as discussed above)
 - Step Templates
 - Server Extensions
 - Variables
 - Tentacles

+Barry Infrastructure will be the one who is primarily concerned with managing these things, so it seems a natural fit that they be managed and shared centrally through ODCM.
+We expect it will:

-With the exception of Tentacles, we think all of these will be shared from ODCM.
-We expect it will have the ability to host a version of the Community Step Template library, something similar for hosting Server Extensions and provide variable sets that the Spaces can access.
+- have the ability to host a version of the Community Step Template library,
+- have something similar for hosting Server Extensions and
+- provide variable sets that the Spaces can access.

 ODCM won't have knowledge of Environments, Targets, Tenants or many of the other scoping concepts in Octopus Deploy itself, so there may only be support for Unscoped variables.

 A Tentacle can already be used by more than one Octopus server, so this still applies and it can be used by more than one Space.